 Class size is based on total enrollment, with an average of 18 children or fewer per class.
 Class size will not exceed 20 children.

-A teacher, assistant teacher, and two parent helpers will work with each class.
-In the event of a smaller class, the teacher may recommend that only one parent be scheduled per session.
+A teacher, assistant teacher, and one or two parent helpers will work with each class.
 Additional parents may be scheduled for special events.

 ADMISSION POLICIES